Department of Mathematics and Statistics

 Introduction to abstract algebra investigating fundamental concepts in group and ring theory.
 Topics include groups, subgroups, cyclic groups, permutation groups, cosets, direct products, homomorphisms, factor groups, rings, integral domains and polynomial rings.

-Prereq.: "C" or better in MATH 3715 and MATH 3720.
+Prereq.: "C" or better in MATH 3720 and either MATH 3715 or CSCI 3710.

 MATH 3745 Topics in Mathematical Modeling 3 s.h.